The Lost Vikings

-The Lost Vikings is a puzzle-platform game developed by Silicon & Synapse (now Blizzard Entertainment) and published by Interplay.
-It was originally released for the Super NES in 1993, then subsequently released for the Amiga, Amiga CD32, MS-DOS, and Mega Drive/Genesis systems; the Mega Drive/Genesis version contains five stages not present in any other version of the game, and can also be played by three players simultaneously.
-Blizzard re-released the game for the Game Boy Advance in 2003.
-In 2014, the game was added to Battle.net as a free download emulated through DOSBox.
-In celebration of the company's 30th anniversary, The Lost Vikings was re-released for Microsoft Windows, Nintendo Switch, PlayStation 4 and Xbox One as part of the Blizzard Arcade Collection in February 2021.

-In The Lost Vikings, the player controls three separate Vikings with different abilities.
-The three Vikings must work together to finish each level and find their way back home.
+The Lost Vikings is a 1993 puzzle-platform game developed by Silicon & Synapse (now Blizzard Entertainment) and published by Interplay Productions.
+In the game, the player controls three separate vikings with different abilities.
+The three vikings must work together to finish each level and find their way back home.

+The game was initially released for the Super NES, then subsequently released for the Amiga, Amiga CD32, MS-DOS, and Mega Drive/Genesis.
 A sequel, The Lost Vikings 2, was released in 1997.

+Blizzard re-released The Lost Vikings for the Game Boy Advance in 2003 and for Battle.net in 2014.
+In 2021, the game was re-released for Nintendo Switch, PlayStation 4, Windows, and Xbox One as part of the Blizzard Arcade Collection.

 Plot

 Three Vikings—Erik the Swift, Baleog the Fierce, and Olaf the Stout—get kidnapped by Tomator, emperor of the alien Croutonian empire, for an inter-galactic zoo.
 They are able to escape the ship, but get lost in various periods of time.
 They must traverse various bizarre locations, and eventually confront and defeat Tomator, to find their way home.